Aerosol Chemical Speciation Monitor

 The Aerosol Chemical Speciation Monitor (ACSM) measures mass loading and chemical composition of non-refractory aerosol particles in real-time.
 Smaller, lower cost, more robust, and simpler to operate than our AMS instruments, the ACSM is designed for long-term unattended deployment and routine monitoring applications.
 About 200 instruments are sold.

 The ACSM is available with either a quadrupole or time-of-flight mass spectrometer and can be configured for either PM1 or PM2.5.
+A TOF-ACSM-X model is also available.

 - Ambient monitoring of NO3, SO4, NH4, Cl and Organic mass loadings with time resolution up to 1 minute.